k-box/k-box/docs/user/en/microsite/index.md

 **The website logo**

 This will be the logo of the microsite and will be showed on the header.
 The image must be hosted on an HTTPS enabled website without authentication.
-Currently is not possible to host the image on the DMS itself.
+Currently is not possible to host the image on the K-Box itself.

 The image can be of any image type supported by browsers (git, jpg, png), but must not exceed the size of 350x80 pixels.